colebaril/Website/content/posts/cookies-and-biscuits/index.en.md

 **Methods**

 1. In a small bowl sift together flour, nutmeg, ginger, baking powder and salt.
-2. Blend butter and sugar in a separate bowl until light and fluffy.
+2. Blend butter and icing sugar in a separate bowl until light and fluffy.
 3. Add flour mixture to butter mixture 1/3 cup at a time; blend.
 Wrap and chill for 2 hours.
 4. Preheat oven to 350°F.
 5. Roll chilled dough to about 1/4 inch thick and cut out cookies with a cookie cutter.